For Funding Commencing in 2021

 For further information please see the NHMRC website.

-** The UON deadline for final application requires the provision of a submission-ready proposal to the Research Grants Office submitted via RGMS, as well as a fully signed coversheet.
+- The UON deadline for final application (the internal deadline) requires the provision of a submission-ready proposal to the Research Grants Office submitted via Sapphire, as well as a fully signed application coversheet.

 Synergy Grants may be funded by or in conjunction with other organisations.
 These grants offer opportunities to researchers whose work is particularly relevant to the priorities and research interests of the partner organisations.
 Some funding partners may require a separate application to be provided to them, or may have specific criteria and requirements, in addition to NHMRC.
 Applicants may contact the funding partner to identify any additional requirements.